Adolescent Support Worker – Edge of Care Services

 It is essential that you bring experience of working with “Children & Families” and hold at least a Level 3 NVQ in Children & Young people.

 EOC keep Children and Young People at the Heart of all our work, we listen, respond and value our families and communities.

 This is an exciting opportunity to have a role in combining direct practice and contribute to service and professional development.

 Are you innovative, positive, dedicated and not afraid of change or challenge?
 Then help us to transform the lives and futures of children & young people on the “Edge of Care”.

 You will need to be passionate about working with Children, Young people and their families and have a reassuring presence, be calm in a crisis and able to work with families in their homes, helping them make the necessary changes to stay together.

-You are a team player with a flexible approach, willing to work on a shift basis that includes evenings and weekends.
+You are a team player with a flexible approach, and able to commit to working Saturday, Sunday and Monday morning.

 For full details on the application process please read the attached document on our jobs page labelled 'Coventry City Council Application Process'

 Coventry is a lively, multicultural city, which embraces old and new.
 Around the modern city centre there are traces of history everywhere – in the old city walls, the timber-framed buildings and the reconstructed medieval Spon Street.
 But Coventry has always had an eye on the future, and is now firmly focused on regenerating and re-inventing itself to meet the challenges of the 21st Century.
 With major developments and new projects taking place right across the city, Coventry City Council is the place to be!

 There's a huge buzz about the city – Coventry ranks as the 8th best city to live, work and do business in the UK, and is the UK City of Culture 2021 !
 We believe this will help put Coventry on the map for all the right reasons.
 You can feel the sense of local pride throughout the city as we build towards this momentous year.
 It also offers a unique, once-in-a-lifetime opportunity to those joining us to play their part in it.